Earth Talk

 More about my training

-My motivation to share all this at very low cost is to rapidly spread the skills to activate the people we connect with in our work or daily lives, to help them understand the Earth Crisis, to tackle its causes, and to care for others as its impact worsens.
+My motivation to share all this at a very low cost is to rapidly spread the skills to activate the people we connect with in our work or daily lives, to help them understand the Earth Crisis, to tackle its causes, and to care for others as its impact worsens.

 I have developed or adapted these activities mainly through Climate Museum UK.
 I founded CMUK in 2019 to focus my practice on engaging people creatively with the Earth Crisis, and to create opportunities for fellow practitioners to develop their engagement skills.
 I also co-founded Culture Declares Emergency, a movement of individuals and organisations in arts, design and heritage declaring a climate and ecological emergency.
 My background is working in cultural learning, for example, as Education manager at Tate, as Head of Learning at the British Library, and as director of Flow Associates since 2006.
 See an overview of my work here https://bridgetmckenzie.uk